 We did a Musandam dhow cruise from Khasab.
 The dhows are the original Arabic boats which are decorated with adorable Arabic cushions and rugs.

-You can choose to sit on the top of the dhow or on the ground level and then you start your trip!
+You can choose to sit on the top of the dhow or the ground level, and then you start your trip!

-Food and drink are often included, it does depend on the tour operator but I think most tour operators have similar offers.
+Food and drink are often included, it does depend on the tour operator, but most tour operators have similar offers.

 Ours included fresh fruit, water, juices, tea, and coffee all day long.
-Then for lunch, there was a small buffet and soft drinks served.
-To be honest it was nothing exciting and all quite simple but it was definitely enough for the day.
+Then for lunch, there was a small buffet, and soft drinks were served.
+It was nothing exciting and all quite simple, but it was definitely enough for the day.